aliceliveprojects/WildLoggingDBParent/Authentication.md

 6. Choosing the type of application here allows Auth0 to figure out the mechanism by which it will expect authorisation requests, and to supply you with helpful info and libraries

-7. Since we're using the SwaggerUI, we'll choose SPWA.
-Click 'Create'
+7. Since we're using the SwaggerUI, we'll choose **SPWA**. **Click 'Create**'

 8. ![auth0_create_app_1](./documentation/resources/auth0_create_app_3.png)

-9. Choose 'JS' for the tech.
+9. Choose **'JS'** for the tech.

 10. ![auth0_create_app_1](./documentation/resources/auth0_create_app_4.png)

 11. We've created the Application entry.
 Notice it's got a **Client ID** which we'll return to later.

-12. Finally, we want to debug our app locally, which means we want to get an authentication callback to a page which our client will know to intercept, to obtain the JWT.
+12. Finally, we want to debug our app locally, which means we want to get an authentication callback to a page which our client will know to intercept, to obtain the **JWT**.
 Our Swagger UI SPWA uses a file called o2c.html.
 More about this later.

 13. In Applications > Settings, put the following into **Allowed callback URLs**: